iluwatar/java-design-patterns/strategy/README.md

 }
 ```

-And here is the mighty dragonslayer, who can pick his fighting strategy based on the opponent.
+And here is the mighty `DragonSlayer`, who can pick his fighting strategy based on the opponent.

 ```java
 public class DragonSlayer {